40K-Rogue-Trader-Modding-Community/ModMenuRT/README.md

 ### How to use it

-The screenshot above was generated using [TestSettings](https://github.com/WittleWolfie/ModMenu/blob/main/ModMenu/Settings/TestSettings.cs).
+Refer to [TestSettings](https://github.com/40K-Rogue-Trader-Modding-Community/ModMenuRT/blob/main/ModMenu/Settings/TestSettings.cs).
 That exercises every function supported.
 The API is documented and generally self-explanatory.

 In your mod's `Info.json` add `ModMenu` as a requirement: